-If you like nightlife, this is not for you.
+If you like nightlife, the Al Maha, a Luxury Collection Desert Resort & Spa, Dubai is not for you.
 If you like doing pretty much everything else, this is a perfect retreat!
 I had heard rave reviews about this luxury destination with its villas and vistas and was beyond excited.
-How can you go wrong when your room is a villa with personal pool and meals and desert activities included in the rate?
+How can you go wrong when your room is a villa with a personal pool and meals and desert activities included in the rate?

 The foyer doubles as the refreshment area – there is an extensive array of complimentary tea and coffee, even real cream in the minibar.
-Also a decanter of sherry refilled daily if you’re so inclined.
-The bathroom is enormous with an oversize soaking tub, walk in shower, Bvulgari amenities, and separate toilet room.
-The main space features plenty of comfortable seating, and doors to the patio on three sides.
+Also, a decanter of sherry is refilled daily if you’re so inclined.
+The bathroom is enormous with an oversize soaking tub, walk-in shower, Bvulgari amenities, and a separate toilet room.
+The main space features plenty of comfortable seating and doors to the patio on three sides.
 They even had an easel with pastels in case you were inspired by the scenery.
 Sadly my artwork was no more impressive there than at home.

 The highlight to me was the enormous back patio and infinity pool looking out onto the desert plain.
-Though you might hear your neighbours, each villa offers substantial privacy with thick screening.
+Though you might hear your neighbors, each villa offers substantial privacy with thick screening.

 By far one of the most unique aspects of Al Maha is the variety of wildlife living on the hotel grounds and right outside your door.
 Tiny sand gazelles will beg for toast as you breakfast on your patio.
 Bright white Oryx canter on the plains beneath your horizon pool.
 And unusual birds flutter around the porch filling the air with their songs, which eventually my friend found annoying.